taha-cmyk/Vault/docs/app/src/main/java/com/taha/vault/MainActivity.kt.md

-# MainActivity Documentation

-## Overview
+# Overview

-The `MainActivity` class is the main entry point of the Android application.
-It is responsible for setting up the application's theme, initializing the Koin dependency injection framework, and rendering the application's navigation host.
+This Kotlin code is for the `MainActivity` of an Android application, specifically designed to work with the Jetpack Compose UI framework and the Koin dependency injection library.
+The `MainActivity` is responsible for setting up the application's theme, navigation, and dependency injection.

-## Class Description
+## Class Descriptions

+### `MainActivity`
+**Description**: The main entry point of the application, responsible for setting up the UI, navigation, and dependency injection.

+**API Reference**

 ### `MainActivity()`

-**Description**: The main activity of the application.
+**Description**: The constructor for the `MainActivity` class.

 **Parameters**: None

-**Returns**: None

-## Function Descriptions
+**Returns**: An instance of `MainActivity`

 ### `onCreate(savedInstanceState: Bundle?)`

-**Description**: Called when the activity is created.
-It sets up the window flags, initializes Koin, and sets the content of the activity.
+**Description**: Called when the activity is created, sets up the UI, navigation, and dependency injection.

 **Parameters**:
-- `savedInstanceState` (Bundle?): The saved instance state of the activity.
+- `savedInstanceState` (Bundle?): The saved instance state of the activity, if any.

 **Returns**: None

+**Throws**: None

 **Example**:
 ```kotlin